Gortin Glen Forest Park is six miles north of Omagh at the western gateway to the Sperrin mountains.

 A range of waymarked trails start from the finger post in the main car park.
 They give the visitor the chance to enjoy the Park’s natural flora and fauna at its best.
-All the trails are colour coded and return to the car park.
+All the trails are coded and return to the car park.

 Inspired by its natural surroundings, the wooden sculpture is sure to fascinate the kids with plenty of opportunities for exploration and play.

 Standing four metres tall, the carved sculpture is composed entirely of Larch, Red Cedar and Oak with the centrepiece, a family of Red Deer, chosen specifically to reflect the importance of the Forest Park’s relationship with its much loved inhabitants.